milan-stefanik/FlyHigh/README.md

 ### User stories
 * During development process, each implemented functionality was tested individually
-* Overall application function was tested manually following the particular user stories
+* Overall application function was tested manually following the particular user stories desrcribed hereinbefore

 #### Discovered bugs and drawbacks
 * During testing in the GitPod, sending password reset e-mails did not work.
 After investigation, it was discovered that GitPod is blocking this function.
 Deployed version worked correctly.
 * There was a problem with displaying author's name in the posts.
 The problem was solved by converting MongoDB object to list of dictionaries.
 * Flask-Login powered user manamement did not work properly with PyMongo.
 The problem was solved by implementation of Flask Session based user managment instead of using Flask-Login.
+* Bcrypt did not work (hashed password check did not work), werkzeug.security tools for password hashing and checking hashed password used instead.

 ### Data consistency in database
 * Data stored in database were checked manually after every change through application user interface to assure data quality and consistency.